jessmed749/Longhorn-Network/README.md

 #### Prerequisites
 - **Java**
 - Basic knowledge of graph algorithms, threading, and file I/O.
 - If you are unfamiliar with Gale-Shapley, you will find [these resources] (https://www.sanfoundry.com/java-program-gale-shapley-algorithm/) helpful.
+We should be going over other algorithms in class.
 ---

 ### Instructions